gabeochoa/break-ross/idea.md

 ### Core Gameplay Loop

-1. **Play**: Control a bouncing ball to break blocks and collect pixels
+1. **Play**: Watch autonomous bouncing balls break blocks and collect pixels
 2. **Collect**: Gather pixels (currency) from broken bricks
 3. **Spend**: Use gold/pixels to purchase upgrades or buy new balls
 4. **Uncover**: Reveal portions of interconnected comic frame photos as you progress